5t3ph/eleventy-plugin-lightningcss/README.md

 ## How does it work?

 This plugin uses Eleventy's `addTemplateFormats` and `addExtension` features to essentiallly recognize CSS as a first-class templating language, and add custom processing.
 Since it makes CSS into a templating language, changes are applied during local development hot-reloading without a delay or requiring a manual browser refresh.

+## Source map and permalink

+Your CSS file can start with a front matter than eleventy will use, which can be pretty useful to set a permalink for a css file.

+We added a custom resolver to the bundle to remove all the frontmatter before it gets out.

+A source map will be added for each the file, unless the `options.sourcemap` is set to false.